coderefinery/coderefinery.org/content/blog/2022-10-17-future-of-teaching.md

 So, what is the future of teaching?
 For type of practical, hands-on learning, we could try to classify learning situations into three
 types:
-* Very large courses and MOOCs, where individual interaction isn't possible.
+* Very large courses and massive open online courses (MOOC),where individual interaction isn't possible.
 * Small-medium courses, 10-30 people, with traditional classroom-type interactions.
 * One-on-one or small-group mentoring.